 Breathalyzers in West Palm Beach cases are considered reliable or unreliable depending on who a person asks.
 A law enforcement officer or a DUI patrolman will say that it is the best, most reliable instrument and the only way to accurately determine a person’s blood alcohol level.
 Defense attorneys, however, believe that they are not reliable instruments and they are not a good indicator of breath alcohol levels.
 The results vary from person to person.
 The machines are not calibrated for different variances in each person.

 Technology has been basically static for the last 20 years.
-Many cases have been dismissed or reduced because of problems with the accuracy of breathalyzers in West Palm Beach.
+Many DUI cases have been dismissed or reduced because of problems with the accuracy of breathalyzers in West Palm Beach.
 It can be a cycle.
-West Palm Beach DUI lawyers will find problems with the instrument or the rules regulating the testing, maintenance or calibration of them.
+Lawyers will find problems with the instrument or the rules regulating the testing, maintenance or calibration of them.
 The rules are challenged or thrown out and then when the rules or the procedures are changed, then attorneys have to find new challenges.

 There have been issues with the maintenance of the machines, or the rules regarding the regulation of the machines and the operations of the machines.
 It takes an experienced DUI attorney to say whether or not the particular machine that was used during an incident was accurate and reliable.
 Attorneys know the history of the machine, how the court responds to those machines and whether or not juries and courts believe that they are reliable.